1871fotc/fotc/docs/walks/in-their-caring-hands.md

 ## Nora Halford and Catherine Fitzgerald <small>(7A‑102‑23A)</small>

 Nora and Catherine were the daughters of Cornelius and Catherine Fitzgerald.
 They had emigrated from Ireland in the late 19th century.
 Nora received her Brisbane Hospital Certificate in 1894 and remained on the staff.
 Nora was a charge nurse from 1897 to 20 February 1899 when she left to marry Dr Arthur Halford (see above).
-Nora died on 9 Aug 1932 aged 63.
+Nora died on 9 August 1932 aged 63.
 She is buried with her sister Catherine Fitzgerald who was also trained nurse.
 Catherine received her Brisbane Hospital Certificate in 1896 and remained on staff as a ward nurse until 1898.
 Catherine was one of the first councillors of ATNA, Queensland Branch that was formed in 1904.
 She remained a councillor until 1918 when she became Vice‑President (1918‑1921).
 Catherine was Matron of the Alexandra Private Hospital, located in Wickham Terrace, from 1904, later becoming the owner.
 She was also a member of the ANTA Nurses’ Rest Home Committee.
 In her retirement Catherine lived at Craigston, Wickham Terrace, until her death.
 She died on 23 January 1931 aged 63.

 ## Agnes Kathleen Isambert <small>(7‑59‑5/6)</small>